seanwhs/Tutorials/Python/AI-Asiignment-Grader/code-walkthrough/engine-py.md

-**✅ Code Walkthrough: `engine.py` — AI Orchestration & Grading Core**
+# **✅ Python Primer: `engine.py` — AI Orchestration & Grading Core**

+This primer teaches **core Python concepts** using real code from `engine.py` in the Markly app.
+Each section explains the Python idea in simple terms, shows the original code, gives a beginner-friendly mini demo you can copy and run, and links it to the Markly grading system.

 ---

-## Module Deep Dive: `engine.py` — AI Pipeline, Subject Detection, and Model Racing
+## Module Deep Dive: `engine.py`

-This module is the **brain** of the Markly project.
-It transforms the normalized text and images from `utils.py` into structured teacher feedback, grades, and machine-readable markup instructions.
-It handles prompt engineering, asynchronous AI calls via OpenRouter, model racing for reliability, subject-specific rubrics, and structured output for downstream visual annotations.
+This file is the **brain** of Markly.
+It shows how to organize real-world Python code for talking to AI, handling different subjects, and making reliable decisions.

 ### 1. Imports and Client Setup
 ```python